csu-hci-projects/FA24--MadisonZ-WilliamsC/README.md

 ### Demo & Blueprints Video Links
 * **Demo** : https://youtu.be/gdkgmZp1kC0
 * **Blueprints** : https://youtu.be/HsUH-_KWUrc

+### How to Run the Game
+This was made using UnrealEngine 5.3.2, so this version must be used to create and build the game.

 ### Reference Links
 * **VRTarget Bobbing Movement** : https://www.youtube.com/watch?v=M4O1s1JWdU8&ab_channel=ChaseSommer